hdbhandari/hyperledger-fabric-basics/basics-101/readme.md

   `sudo curl -sSL https://bit.ly/2ysbOFE | bash -s -- 2.2.2 1.4.9`

 - It will create a folder named fabric-sample in current directory
-- There is folder named test-network,which comes with:
+- There is folder named test-network, which comes with:
   - Single Network
   - 2 peers
   - 2 Organizations